Team-campfire/campfire/README.md

 * Basic HTML/CSS/JS implementation of all of our pages from the wireframe
     * I worked on converting all of the wireframe design into working code for our midterm presentation This code was primarily in HTML/CSS/JS and used nodes to serve the pages.
 This code was the framework for all of the angular code we wrote.
 The majority of the code and style remained the same but we used angular components to sever the many different pages on a singular page.

-* Front- end implementation in Node and Angular as well as Angular file structure
+* Front - end implementation in Node and Angular as well as Angular file structure
     * Rachel and I worked on converting all of the initial pages into angular components.
 We spent a lot of time figuring out the best way to organize our files and making sure the file structure made sense.
 We used chile components for the multiple create event form pages, and the different views of the dashboards.

 * Initial Database set up